opendocsg/slw-judgments-backfill/2002_SGHC_86/report.md

  (Emphasis added.)

-The Court of Appeal also adopted the following approach which Selvam JC (as he then was) took in _Uni-Navigation Pte Ltd v Wei Loong Shipping Pte Ltd_ [1993] 1 SLR 876:
+The Court of Appeal also adopted the following approach which Selvam JC (as he then was) took in _Uni-Navigation Pte Ltd v Wei Loong Shipping Pte Ltd_ <span class="citation">[1993] 1 SLR 876</span>:

  "The common form arbitration agreement provides for disputes to be decided by arbitrators.
 In such a case the court should, save in obvious cases, adopt a holistic and commonsense approach to see if there is a dispute.
 The justification for this approach is that it is important to hold a party to his agreement and avoid double and split hearing of matters. ...
 If the defendant, therefore, makes out a prima facie case of disputes the courts should not embark on an examination of the validity of the dispute as though it were an application for summary judgment."